• Skip to primary navigation

 Jump to Recipe - Print Recipe

 Italian margaritas are a fun twist on a regular margarita!
-They include amaretto for a touch of sweetness and depth and fresh lime juice for a touch of sour.
-They are so delicious to sip on any time of the year.
+This copycat Italian margarita includes amaretto for a touch of sweetness and depth and fresh lime juice for a touch of sour.

 Italian Margarita